imrushi/imrushi.github.io/content/notes/go.md

 #### Package Names

-Good pacakage names make code better.
+Good package names make code better.
 A package's names provides context for its contents, making it easier for developer/user to understand what the package is for and how to use it.
 The name also helps package maintainers determine what does and does not belong in the package as it evolves.
 Well-named packages make it easier to find the code you need.

 ##### Guideline